 Faculty members post resource materials on canvas for student use in their classes.
 Faculty are asked to conserve paper by not posting full PowerPoint files; please post PowerPoint files as word documents saved in rich text format.
-Students may use the printers in the computer labs in the MIB, SIB, or in the Library to print materials for class.
+Students may use the printers in the computer lab in the Library to print materials for class.
 Remember to print only what you need and don't waste paper.
-There is a computer and printer reserved for nursing student use in Spellman Library learning center in the mornings.